-We are always accepting applications for Paramedics, though we are not testing at this time.
-Advanced Life Systems will advise candidates of upcoming test date during application review and processing period.
+*** We are always accepting applications for two (2) current Paramedic openings, we will be testing in March.
+Advanced Life Systems will advise candidates of upcoming test date during application review and processing period. ***

 All applicants must be at least 21 years of age or older at the time of initial application.
 Applicants must be able to show proof of eligibility to work in the United States.

 Advanced Life Systems is an Equal Opportunity Employer (EOE).
 Qualified applicants are considered for employment without regard to age, race, color, religion, sex, national origin, sexual orientation, disability, or veteran status.
 If you need assistance or an accommodation during the application process or employment with ALS because of a disability, it is available upon request.
 The company is pleased to provide such assistance, and no applicant or employee will be penalized as a result of such a request.